 Erich's latest project is the creation of SharkSchool® Teaching, an organization based in Switzerland that trains and educates shark enthusiasts of all walks of life to help teach kids, teens, and adults, about sharks and their importance to our planet.

 Body language of Sharks

-Erich's main expertise is the body language of sharks, with a major interest in shark accidents and their causes.
-Many of the old theories of why sharks bite humans have been erased through his experiments, and new ideas proposed.
-He is the only shark expert to recreate many of the typical accident scenarios with the respective species.
+Erich's primary expertise is the body language of sharks, with a particular interest in shark accidents and their causes.
+Many of the old theories of why sharks bite humans have been erased through his experiments and new ideas proposed.
+He is the only shark expert to recreate many of the typical accident scenarios with the individual species.
 His understanding of potential reasons for shark accidents opened new doors in this field of research.

 Some of Erich's scientific publications (2011 on):

 Ritter, E. & R. Amin (2017).
 The importance of academic research in the field of shark-human interactions: A three-pronged approach to a better understanding of shark encounters.
 In: Chondrichthyes.
 L. F. da Silva Rodrigues Filho and J. B. de Luna Sales (eds).
-InTech, Rijeka, Croatia. (in print).
+InTech, Rijeka, Croatia, 63-80.

 Amin, R., Ritter, E., Kulldorf, M., Barbas, A. & M. Schwarzmeier (2016).
 Sharksuckers, Echeneis naucrates, are non-randomly attached to the bodies of lemon sharks, Negaprion brevirostris: A spatial study.
 Environmental Sciences, 4 (1), 79–93.